alloy-rs/alloy/CONTRIBUTING.md

 Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the Alloy repository.

-Even tiny pull requests (e.g., one character pull request fixing a typo in API documentation) are greatly appreciated.
 Before making a large change, it is  usually a good idea to first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.

 When opening a PR **please select the "Allow Edits From Maintainers" option**.